DasGewuerz/htw_letterboxd/README.md

 - `pandas` for data manipulation,
 - `numpy` for numerical operations,
 - `matplotlib`, `plotly`  and `seaborn` for data visualization.
-- `regex` and `warnings` for additional functionality.
+- `regex` for manipulating and filtering strings.
 - `sklearn` for machine learning algorithms (only for `actor_ai.pynb`)

-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import plotly.express as px import seaborn as sns import regex as re import warnings import sklearn

 To install these dependencies, run:
-`pip install pandas numpy matplotlib seaborn` or use your prefered method of installation.
+`pip install pandas numpy matplotlib plotly seaborn regex` or use your prefered method of installation.

 ## Additional Helper Scripts